Jetonii/Jetonii/README.md

 - 👋 Hi, I’m Jeton Sllamniku, I have over 3 years of experience as a Back End Developer.
 - 👀 My main skills: C#/.NET | NodeJS | Azure | AWS | Git | Redis | SQL | MongoDB | Scraping/Crawling | Message Queues.
+- 💼 Most of my contributions are on private work repositories, so you may not see much activity here.
 - 📫 How to reach me: email: jetonsllamniku@gmail.com.

 <!---